Dr Luke Whaley

 Telephone (International): +44 114 222 7914

-I am a development scholar with a primary focus on environmental and natural resource governance.
-My research is inherently interdisciplinary, combining a diverse background in international development, the social sciences, biology, and philosophy.
+I am a Global Challenges Research Fellow based in the Department of Geography and the Sheffield Institute for International Development (SIID).
+My primary research focus is on environmental and natural resource governance.
+My approach to research is collaborative and interdisciplinary, geared towards the generation of critical knowledge and practical change in the world.
 I focus on ways of enhancing social justice in the face of inequality and adaptive capacity in the face of social-ecological change and uncertainty.
-My primary regional expertise lies in Sub-Saharan Africa (including Ethiopia, Malawi, Uganda, Zimbabwe).
+My regional expertise lies in Sub-Saharan Africa (including Ethiopia, Malawi, Uganda, Zimbabwe).
 I have also carried out research in Europe (the UK and Italy) and India.

 Cleaver, F. and Whaley, L. 2018.
 Understanding process, power, and meaning in Adaptive Governance: A Critical Institutional reading.
 Ecology and Society 23(2): 49.